ricokahler/sanity-codegen/packages/schema-codegen/README.md

 ### Execute, validate, and normalize

 The Sanity schemas are written for use inside of [Sanity Studio](https://www.sanity.io/docs/sanity-studio).
-Sanity Studio is the sole client that writes data to Sanity's backend so all knowledge of the schema primarily lives there.
+Sanity Studio is the primary client that writes data to Sanity's backend so all knowledge of the schema lives there.

 This poses a challenge because the way we write schemas can become highly dependent on that environment (e.g. importing React components, resolving the [parts system](https://www.sanity.io/docs/parts), CSS imports etc).